 Other cards might offer that rate for balance transfers, but be careful to use that strategy only for debt consolidation and quick pay-down.
 Credit cards often have much higher interest rates for new purchases.

 Some cards offer a slightly higher interest rate in exchange for “points” that can be redeemed for things like merchandise, statement credit, or event tickets.
 These cards can net you some perks if you pay your balance in full every month.
 However, if you do carry a balance, that slightly higher interest rate will cost you and cut into any benefits.

 Credit cards can be useful tools when it comes to managing your financial health, but like anything you might buy with them, it pays to shop around for the best deal and to consider what you really need.

 What do you consider when shopping around for a credit card?

 Want more ideas for handling debt and controlling your finances?
-Download SAC FCU’s free e-book, The Building Blocks of Credit.
+Download Cobalt CU’s free e-book, The Building Blocks of Credit.